-Please read this Code of Conduct and discuss it with your child.
-With your support and encouragement, we are confident your child will be successful and will meet the behavior expectations of Grant County Schools.
+Please take the time to read and discuss this important information with your child.
+With your support and encouragement, we are confident your child will be successful and will meet the expectations of Grant County Schools for a safe and secure environment.